 The primary difference between the tours on offer is group size (and meal options).
 Obviously the smaller the group size, the more expensive the tour.
 During very busy periods (Xmas, Easter and school holidays) it is a definite advantage to be in a smaller group tour.

-The 3 day tours that I recommend are the Fraser Explorer Day Tour (40 passengers – $175pp peak, $155 low season), Fraser Explorer Premium Tour (20 passengers – $199pp), and the Fraser Experience Hummer Tour (4 passengers – $245pp).
+The 3 day tours that I recommend are (prices for 2019) the Fraser Explorer Day Tour (40 passengers - $219pp peak, $199 low season), Fraser Explorer Premium Tour (18 passengers - $249pp peak, $235 low season), and the Fraser Experience Hummer Tour (4 passengers - $295pp).
 The Explorer Day Tour includes a buffet lunch at Eurong Resort, the Premium Tour includes an ala carte lunch at Eurong Resort which includes beer and wine, and the Hummer Tour includes a picnic lunch with beer and wine, and a special afternoon champagne and chocolate treat!
 All trips have morning or afternoon tea.